drbean/edit/tsailin/pasteur_perspective.md

 incentives, technology transfer office support, and faculty engagement promotion (Klofsten et al., 2019; Perkmann et al., 2013).

-Stokes (1997) advocated use-inspired basic research, or Pasteur's quadrant research, and encouraged academia to develop a balance between work on knowledge creation, for the purpose of exploring understanding of natural phenomena, and work on knowledge utilization, to the end of exploiting scientific knowledge for its practical use.
+Stokes (1997) advocated use-inspired basic research, calling it Pasteur's quadrant research, and encouraged academia to develop a balance between work on knowledge creation, for the purpose of exploring understanding of natural phenomena, and work on knowledge utilization, to the end of exploiting scientific knowledge for its practical use.
 However, Pasteur's quadrant provides little insight into how organizational structures, strategies, and processes can be created so both knowledge creation and knowledge utilization can be pursued in universities simultaneously.
-Tackling organizational development, other researchers have argued that ambidextrous structures could be constructed by an organization to coordinate a mix of activities that foster both exploration and exploitation (He & Wong, 2004;
+Tackling organizational development, other researchers have argued that ambidextrous structures could be established by an organization to coordinate a mix of activities that foster both exploration and exploitation (He & Wong, 2004;
 Lavie, Stettner, & Tushman, 2010), research publication and research